Mkabayi kaJama

 Princess Mkabayi kaJama (c.
-1750–1843) was a Zulu princess, the head of the Qulusi military kraal, and a regent of the Zulu Kingdom.
+1750–1843) was a Zulu princess, the head of the Qulusi military kraal, and a regent of the Zulu Kingdom between 1781 and 1787.
 She persuaded her father, the Zulu King Jama kaNdaba, to remarry, and acted as a regent during the reign of her half-brother, Senzangakhona.

 She was a kingmaker for three succeeding reigns, leading coups and arranging assassinations.
 She is credited for bringing stability in the Zulu nation and ensuring the continuation of the Zulu line and monarchy.

 Early years

 According to oral history Mkabayi was born a twin, and Zulu custom required that one of the two girls be killed at birth to avoid bad luck and the wrath of the ancestors but Zulu chief Jama acted contrary to tradition and spared both Mkabayi and her sister, Mmame.
 For this reason, and being of stronger character than her sister, Mkabayi grew up being resented by the Zulu people and was blamed for much of the chiefdom's misfortune.

 In 1762, recognising that her father the chief was growing old and still without a son, Mkabayi went about courting Jama a wife who would have a child, his heir, without his knowledge.
 From this effort, Jama would marry Mthaniya, of the Sibiya clan, who had a son with him.
 In recognition of Mkabayi's effort to ensure the continuation of the Zulu line and monarch, the child was named Senzangakhona, meaning "we have done accordingly."